joepetrillo/astro-personal-site/src/content/blog/async-javascript.md

 > refers to the occurrence of events independent of the main program flow

-Zoom meetings, for example, are **not** asynchronous because they are happening live (everyone is connected simultaneously).
+Zoom meetings, for example, are **not** asynchronous because they are happening live (everyone iss connected simultaneously).
 However, prerecorded videos you watch on your own accord **are** asynchronous.

 One example of a prevalent asynchronous task in computer programming is requesting data from a server.
 The JavaScript equivalent uses the global [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) method.
 This operation can take considerable time to complete and should not pause (or block) program execution.
 While waiting for a response, the program should stay busy and use that time to complete other tasks.